Maktec MT815 - Drill

 Frequently Asked Questions - MT815 Maktec

-What is the battery capacity of the Maktec MT815?
+What is the weight of the MT815?

 User questions about MT815 Maktec